The impact of working in partnership to support children’s development and well-being. - Estyn

 Information about the setting

 Little Lambs Emmanuel is a privately owned setting based in Ysgol Emmanuel primary school in the seaside town of Rhyl.
-We aim to provide a homely, loving, and nurturing environment where each child is encouraged to develop to their full potential.
+It aims to provide a homely, loving, and nurturing environment where each child is encouraged to develop to their full potential.

-We are registered with Care Inspectorate Wales (CIW) to care for 61 children between the ages of 2 years and 11 years.
-We offer playgroup sessions, wrap around and After-school club during term time only.
+The setting is registered with Care Inspectorate Wales (CIW) to care for 61 children between the ages of 2 years and 11 years.
+It offers playgroup sessions, wrap around and After-school club during term time only.

-• We offer flying start, Early Education, Childcare offer and private paid sessions.
+• It offers flying start, Early Education, Childcare offer and private paid sessions.

-• 2% of our children are looked after or previously looked after
+• 2% of children are looked after or previously looked after

-• 1% of our children have English as an additional language
+• 1% of children have English as an additional language

 • 10 children currently access Early Education